Did You Know- Salvador Dali

 We all know Salvador Dali as one of the more eccentric and flamboyant artists that graced the 20th century.
-Although we mostly know Dali for his trademark curly mustache and "melting clocks", how much do we really know about him or his art?
-Here are some little known facts about this incredibly fascinating artist:
+Although we mostly know Dali for his trademark curly mustache and “melting clocks”, how much do we really know about him or his art?
+Well here at the Splatter, we thought we’d celebrate his 111th birthday (born May 11th, 1904) and share some fun facts about Dali.
+So, here are some little known facts about this incredibly fascinating artist:

 - Dali’s whole name is Salvador Domingo Felipe Jacinto Dali i Domenech.

 - Dali was born May 11, 1904Â in Figueres, Spain.

 - Dali believed he was the reincarnation of his older brother also named Salvador Dali, who died during childbirth nine months before Salvador Dali was born.
 At age 5, Salvador was taken to his brother’s grave where his parents told him they believed he was the reincarnation of him.
 He believed that from that day on and it heavily affected his work with images of his dead brother appearing embedded in his later works, especially Portrait of My Dead Brother painted in 1963.